 All garments are designed in Sweden and produced by women in a knitting collective located in El Alto, a suburb to La Paz in Bolivia.
 The women make the garments on hand knitting machines and the most exclusive pieces fully by hand.
 The knitwear are produced at their common artisan studio or from the women’s homes since the women are responsible for taking care of their children and households.
 We keep in close contact with our knitters at Comunidad Andina Suma Satawi, without middle men.
-Through the knitting collective the women get the opportunity to support themselves.
+Through the knitting collective the women get the opportunity to earn their own income.
 We are proud to be able to pay a fair share in return for the high quality craftsmanship.
-With Chaleca we wish to contribute to the women’s increased incomes and independence.
+With Chaleca we wish to contribute to the women’s empowerment through income and independence.

 The alpaca yarn is spun and dyed at the local spinning mill Coproca Bolivia.
 The alpaca animals graze freely in the Bolivian highlands.
 The suppliers of the fibre only use hand shearing technique for taking the fibre from the animals, which is not harmful.